tricinel/frontwerk.org/src/content/docs/test.md

 });
 ```

-And then pass a `--config` flag to your `frontwerk jest` task with a path to a file to use as a configuration file.
+And then pass a `--config` flag to your `frontwerk test` task with a path to a file to use as a configuration file.

 ```json
 {